MMB3000/Schroedinger/README.md

-## How to compile and this project:
+## How to compile and run this project:
-On Linux and using g++, it can be compiled with the Makefile included in the project and then run on the terminal  ./Schroedinger
+On Linux and using g++, it can be compiled with the Makefile included in the project and then run on the terminal  ```./Schroedinger```